Are you an IT professional looking to support a state agency? If so, we have an exciting opportunity for you! Read below and apply today!

-View the video below to learn what it's like to be part of this new BITS team!
+View the video below to learn what it's like to be a state employee.

 - In order to be considered for this job opening, you must meet the Minimum Qualifications as listed on this job opening.
 You must specify your qualifications on your application.

 - The minimum experience and training requirements must be met by the close date on the job opening, unless otherwise specified.